 There are a few things that you can avoid mentioning in the MBA resume.
 You can do away with technical certification courses, paper presentations, training, technical skills, or paper publications.
 The additional activities like leadership roles, community work, or organizing experiences should be emphasized in a way that they showcase your ability to lead a team or take a decision.

 There are three important sections of your resume and these are work experiences, educational qualifications, achievements, and additional activities.
 The achievement section should talk about awards or promotions.

 Professionalism should be reflected throughout your resume and it should give the impression that you are eligible for the MBA course.
 Hence, you must use strong action verbs such as managed, collaborated, conducted, and executed in the professional responsibilities section, according to the context.

 Formatting is immensely important as it actually improves the presentation.
-The lucid presentation of the resume is necessary because admission committees go through a lot many documents than you can think of and therefore, to stand out from the crowd, you should follow consistent formatting.
+The lucid presentation of the resume is necessary because admission committees go through a lot more documents than you can think of and therefore, to stand out from the crowd, you should follow consistent formatting.

 An MBA resume should strictly be 1-page long.
 MBA students should not make it extensive like UG or MS students.
-In case if you have 10 years of experience, you can wisely choose your content or decrease the font size to 10.
+In case you have 10 years of experience, you can wisely choose your content or decrease the font size to 10.

 We would love to see you spread some love by sharing this article, as it may help many who are looking to study abroad.
-If you have decided to move abroad you need to work on your entrance exam and conquer it, a good test prep institute like Manya-The Princeton review can definitely help.
+If you have decided to move abroad you need to work on your entrance exam and conquer it, a good test prep institute like Manya-The Princeton Review can definitely help.